armory/documentation/_spinnaker_install_admin_guides/secrets-vault.md

 This document describes how to set up Spinnaker secrets in Hashicorp's Vault.
 In this example, we'll be using the default KV secret engine called `secret` and will be storing GitHub credentials, a kubeconfig file and a Java keystore for SAML SSO.

+If you are using Halyard to maintain your Spinnaker deployment, verify that you are using Armory Halyard version 1.5.1 or later.

 ## Authorization

 We currently support two methods of authentication with Vault servers.